 Protection is a priority for populations affected by insecurity, particularly in the north and central regions.

 Food security and nutrition is of particular concern in the regions affected by the floods, drought and conflict, especially in northern and central Mali.

 Health needs are high as access to services is poor and epidemics pose a major risk.

 Information Gaps and needs

-- Limited access to the north makes it difficult to assess exact needs.
+- Limited access to the northern and central regions makes it difficult to assess exact needs.